An Unsupervised Machine Learning to Optimize Hybrid Quantum Noise Clusters for Gaussian Quantum Channel: Methodology of Quantum Noise Cluster Classification for Quantum Communication

-Convergence of the EM algorithm is typically understood in terms of the log-likelihood function of the observed data.
-In terms of monotonicity, the EM algorithm ensures that the log-likelihood function of the observed data does not decrease with each iteration \cite{dempster1977maximumlikelihood}.
-Under general conditions, the EM algorithm converges to a local maximum (or saddle point in some cases) of the log-likelihood function.
+Convergence of the \ac{EM} algorithm is typically understood in terms of the log-likelihood function of the observed data.
+In terms of monotonicity, the \ac{EM} algorithm ensures that the log-likelihood function of the observed data does not decrease with each iteration \cite{dempster1977maximumlikelihood}.
+Under general conditions, the \ac{EM} algorithm converges to a local maximum (or saddle point in some cases) of the log-likelihood function.
 The convergence rate is typically linear but can slow near the maximum.
 The specific convergence rate can depend on the proximity of the initial parameter estimates to the actual values and the shape of the log-likelihood surface \cite{wu1983convergenceEM}.
-The convergence of the EM algorithm is guaranteed under certain regularity conditions, including certain derivatives of the log-likelihood function and the boundedness of the parameter space.
+The convergence of the \ac{EM} algorithm is guaranteed under certain regularity conditions, including certain log-likelihood function derivatives and the parameter space's boundedness.
 However, these conditions can sometimes only be strictly met in practice, leading to convergence to local optima or, in rare cases, divergence if assumptions are violated severely \cite{mclachlan2007EMalgo}.

-For practical considerations, the EM algorithm's convergence is usually monitored by checking the change in the log-likelihood value or the change in parameter estimates between successive iterations.
-Convergence is assumed when these changes fall below a predetermined threshold.
-It is also common to set a maximum number of iterations to prevent infinite looping in cases where convergence is slow or the algorithm oscillates.
+For practical considerations, the \ac{EM} algorithm's convergence is usually monitored by checking the change in the log-likelihood value or the change in parameter estimates between successive iterations.